Blog

 Not everyone is sensitive towards oxalates, although consuming a very high amount for a prolonged period of time is not recommended.
 One’s sensitivity towards oxalate depends on genetics, the state of the gut and microbiome, nutritional status, as well as the health and functioning of the liver and kidneys.

-Some individuals are genetically susceptible to forming kidney stones due to mutations or deletions in the gene responsible for its elimination: SLC26A1.
-This gene regulates the expression of proteins that promote the clearance of oxalates and other substances, such as sulfate, chloride, bicarbonate, formate, and other anions.[9]
+Some individuals are genetically susceptible to forming kidney stones due to deletion mutations in the gene responsible for its elimination: SLC26A1.
+This gene regulates the expression of proteins that promote the clearance of oxalates and other substances, such as sulfate, chloride, bicarbonate, formate, and other anions.

 Those genetically susceptible are likely to exhibit high oxalate content in their urine (hyperoxaluria) and be more sensitive to dietary oxalates, having a weaker microbiome and absorbing more on average.
-Those who form kidney stones have been shown to absorb up to 1.9% more oxalates from their diet[10].
+Diet is important because there is an increased risk of kidney stones in people eating high-oxalate foods.

 Other factors that can influence the risk for kidney stones and hyperoxalemia include:

-- High vitamin C intake.
+• High vitamin C intake.
 Excess vitamin C can metabolize into oxalate either directly or indirectly, although it can also promote the excretion of oxalate.
+Those who form kidney stones have been shown to absorb up to 1.9% more oxalates when taking ascorbate supplements versus those not taking supplements.

-- A gut barrier breach or lower gut microbe diversity, which can increase dietary oxalate absorption as well as lower its degradation and excretion.
-In a healthy gut, lactobacilli may degrade oxalate by up to 68%, while oxalobacter may degrade 30-50%.
-Lower amounts of these may contribute towards increased absorption.
+• A gut barrier breach or lower gut microbe diversity, which can increase dietary oxalate absorption as well as lower its degradation and excretion.
+In a healthy gut, lactobacilli may degrade oxalate by up to 68%.
+Oxalobacter also degrades oxalate and results in a 70% decrease in kidney stone formation.

 There is no clear answer as to how much oxalate per day is unhealthy for those who aren’t at risk of kidney stones.

-It has been theorized that the body can excrete 25-30 mg of oxalate through urine per day.
-The average healthy person is thought to hold roughly 52 mg of oxalate in their bodies at any given time.[13]
-Studies assessing oxalate absorption estimate that we absorb 2-20% of ingested oxalates if we consume 800 mg of calcium per day[14].
+It has been theorized that optimal levels for the body to excrete are below 25 mg of oxalate through urine per day.
+Studies assessing oxalate absorption estimate that we absorb 2-20% of ingested oxalates if we consume 800 mg of calcium per day.

-This means that we can probably get away with consuming between 125-1000 mg per day and that those who can tolerate the higher end are likely to have healthier guts, consume a lot more calcium, and have no genetic issues regarding oxalate metabolism.
-It is worth mentioning that an excessively high daily intake of oxalate might induce sensitivity to them over time, yet many high oxalate foods are extremely beneficial for health and should not be entirely avoided unless one is highly sensitive.
+This means that those who can tolerate more oxalates are likely to have healthier guts, consume a lot more calcium, and have no genetic issues regarding oxalate metabolism.
+It is worth mentioning that an excessively high daily intake of oxalate might induce sensitivity to them over time, yet many high oxalate foods are nutritious and beneficial for health and should not be entirely avoided unless one is highly sensitive.

 Preventing Calcium Oxalate Stones and Body Oxalate Accumulation

-For those sensitive to oxalate or at a high risk of kidney stones or problems, it can be a good idea to limit oxalate intake and lower its production in the body.
+For those sensitive to oxalate or at a high risk of kidney stones or problems, it can be a good idea to limit oxalate intake to less than 50mg per day and lower its production in the body.
+This is lower than the normal intake of about 200 to 300 mg per day.

 Those who are already generally healthy and who suffer from the following conditions may also benefit from moderating their oxalate intake: